DCS-training/APIs_For_Research_2025/README.md

 ### Introduction & Overview
 - This document details topics covered in talks and can be used as a learning resource
 ### Session slides
-- Slides from the course
+- Slides from the course - saved as PPT
 ### Notebooks_&_outputs
 This folder also includes a few other folders where we export files and outputs.
 - We will use the following notebook during the course practical in session 2